Skip to Content

 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

 This slow cooker chicken bone broth is easy and hands-free.
 Simply toss everything in the crockpot, set it to cook, and let it do its thing.
-The result is a delicious, rich, and nutritious broth that you can use in a variety of recipes or sip as is.
+The result is a deliciously rich broth that you can use in a variety of recipes or sip as is.
 Plus, it’s a great way to use a chicken carcass, whether you use a rotisserie chicken from the store or a home-cooked chicken

 Glass jars filled with homemade chicken bone broth.